Happy National Pet Day! Here are the best cats on screen ever

 9. Mr. Fuzzypants: Nine Lives (2016)

-Critics really dumped on Nine Lives upon its release for being a heinous waste of Kevin Spacey’s acting talents and a sign that cinema is well truly in the shitter, but we’d argue it isn’t actually that bad.
-Mr. Fuzzypants – the cat being occupied by the spirit of Spacey’s billionaire bozo Tom (honestly the less you know about why the better) – is a total star that we want to throw catnip and toy mice at, pronto!
+Critics really dumped on Nine Lives upon its release for being a heinous waste of Kevin Spacey’s acting talents and a sign that cinema is well truly in the shitter, but the movie has settled into a nostalgic comedy lane where Mr. Fuzzypants still lands.
+The cat being occupied by the spirit of Spacey’s billionaire bozo Tom is a total star that we want to throw catnip and toy mice at, pronto.

 8. Sassy: Homeward Bound: The Incredible Journey (1993)